Sri Lanka ETA/Visa Policy

 Sri Lanka Visa On Arrival Eligible Countries

-Sri Lanka offers visa on arrival to citizens of certain countries.
-Here is a list of eligible countries for Sri Lanka visa on arrival:
+Sri Lanka offers visas upon arrival for citizens of certain countries.
+Here is a list of eligible countries for a Sri Lanka visa on arrival:

 Sri Lanka Visa Exemptions: Countries and Categories Eligible for Visa-Free Travel

-Sri Lanka offers visa exemptions for certain countries and categories of travelers, allowing them to enter the country without obtaining a visa in advance.
+Sri Lanka offers visa exemptions for specific countries and categories of travellers, allowing them to enter the country without obtaining a visa.

 Here is a list of countries and categories eligible for visa-free travel to Sri Lanka:-